cwi-dis/dutch-chi/index.md

         text: "June 22, 2022 <br> 12:00-17:00 CEST"
       - title: "Where:"
         image_alt: ""
-        text: <a href="https://goo.gl/maps/a5i27kuFb2mpfvrM8" target="_blank">CWI, Science Park 123 <br/> 1098 XG, Amsterdam </a>
+        text: <a href="https://goo.gl/maps/a5i27kuFb2mpfvrM8" target="_blank">CWI (Congress Centre)<br/> Science Park 123 <br/> 1098 XG, Amsterdam </a>

 layout: single
 title: Dutch Post-CHI 2022
 ---

-The Dutch Post-CHI event will take place in person at Centrum Wiskunde & Informatica (CWI) in Amsterdam on **Wednesday, June 22, 2022**, from 12:00-17:00 CEST, with a follow-up evening program TBD.
+The Dutch Post-CHI event will take place in person at Centrum Wiskunde & Informatica (CWI) at the Congress Centre (Eulerzaal) in Amsterdam on **Wednesday, June 22, 2022**, from 12:00-17:00 CEST, with a follow-up evening program TBD.

 <a href="https://www.chinederland.nl/"><img src="./assets/imgs/chi_nl_logo2.png" width="100"></a>